MEEDOO99/MEEDOO/Rules-Guidebook.md

 If a staff member makes a verdict about a situation, it is final.
 It is no longer up for debate and users should drop the subject.
 If a user is not satisfied with the Moderators' verdict, they may approach a higher staff member in private messages.

 ### A3.
 Catch-all
 The moderation team reserves the right to block problematic users from joining the server.
 It is not possible for me, or anyone, to list every single situation where a user might cause problems.
+If we deem a user to have malicious intentions, they will be removed by the staff team.

 # **Section B - General Server Rules**
 These rules apply server-wide and can include but are not limited to text channels, voice channels, direct message, nicknames, playing status, etc...

 ### B1.
 Harassment of users & groups
 Users should be polite and respectful when interacting with one another.
 Attacking other users, both on the server and in DM, is prohibited.

 **B1-1.** Joking is OK when everyone is in agreement.

 **B1-2.** This rule also encompasses hate speech, or denouncing a group based on their gender, race, sexuality, etc.

 ### B2.
 Use of slurs/derogatory terms
 The use of slurs is prohibited, regardless of context.
 A slur is any term meant to demean or cause offense to a certain group, based on gender, race, sexuality, etc.

+`Even if there is no mal-intent, using slurs often makes people feel uncomfortable or attacked.
+To new users who join into a conversation where slurs are being used often, it may discourage them from staying.
+To prevent conflict, it is best to just stop using slurs altogether.`

 ### B3.
 Spam & spam content
 Flooding a channel with messages (called 'spam') is prohibited.
-Content such as gift card giveaways, links to scams, and links to viruses or malware are also considered spam and will be removed.
+Content such as gift card giveaways or links to scams are also considered 'spam' and will be removed.

+**B3-1.** Any malicious content (links to IP phishing sites, viruses, malware, etc.) warrant immediate ban.

 ### B4.
 Posting in the correct channel
 Each channel functions like a 'category' on traditional internet forums.
 Only things related to the main topic of that channel can be posted there.

 **B4-1.** A channel's topic can be found next to its' name, pictured below.
 The description can be clicked on to reveal the full text.
 ![](https://i.imgur.com/5e79jzg.png)

-**B4-2.** Controversial topics should be rerouted to "#politics-and-debate".
+**B4-2.** Political discussions should be redirected to "#politics-and-debate"

 **B4-3.** A 'debate' is a discussion where one user is trying to convince another user of their viewpoint.
-These should be redirected to the "#politics-and-debate" channel.
+These should also be redirected to the "#politics-and-debate" channel.

 ### B5.
 Posting explicit content
 Any discussions that are dark, crude, or explicit in nature (but do not involve posting pornography) must be posted in the "#off-topic" channel.
 Any pornographic or 18+ content can _only_ be posted in the "#adult" channel.
 Content that is graphic or disturbing (such as gore) is prohibited entirely.